jinxinma/survata_api/README.md

 5. Open a new terminal to make `GET` requests using `curl`.
 Example URL includes:
   * `curl "http://127.0.0.1:5000/"` -> this brings user to the homepage
   * `curl "http://127.0.0.1:5000/head"` -> this returns the first row of data
-  * `curl "http://127.0.0.1:5000/query?id=1&id=2&col=Gender"` -> this returns the gender information for id 1 and 2.
+  * `curl "http://127.0.0.1:5000/query?id=1&id=2&col=Gender"` -> this returns the gender information for id /1 & /2.
 You can change `id` value to the actual Survata interview ID's and change `col` value to a column name, for example `col=Country` will return country information